Member of

 Shwetambaras are those who wear white clothes.
 Shwetambaras follow the teachings of Jain and also all Jain Scriptures i.e. Anga, Upanga, Prakirnaka, Ved Sutra and Mulasutra.
 Shwetambaras are more liberal to women.
 They accept them in its fold.

-Spread of Jainism :
+Spread Of Jainism :

 Jain Munis or monks spread Mahavira’s teachings in Central India, Rajasthan and Karnataka but Jainism did not spread as widely as Buddhism.
 It rarely found appeal among neighbouring countries like China, Nepal, Bhutan and Sri Lanka.

-Patrons of Jainism :
+Patrons Of Jainism :

 Great patrons of Jainism who helped to flourish the religion were Nandas, Mauryas and Kharavela Rulers of North India.
 In South India Ganga and Kadamba dynasties while among rulers Kumarpala and Amoghavarsha were the great patrons of Jainism.
 Jainism is the 6th most popular religion in India.
 The followers of this cult are said to be very strict regarding their ethics and values.
 Indian culture has been deeply influenced by Jainism in ideas, language, literature art and architecture.